JamesYang007/autoppl/README.md

 ### Sampling from Joint Distribution

-Although `AutoPPL` was designed to perform inference on posterior distributions, one can certainly use it to sample from any the joint prior distribution instead.
+Although `AutoPPL` was designed to perform inference on posterior distributions, one can certainly use it to sample from any joint distribution defined by the priors and conditional distributions.
 As an example, we can sample `1000` points from a standard normal distribution using Metropolis-Hastings in the following way: